tiny-pilot/tinypilot/CONTRIBUTING.md

 ### State changes

 It's common for a component to change its appearance based on its internal state.
-For example, a dialog might be in an "initializing" state when it first opens and then reach a "ready state" when it's ready for user input.
+For example, a dialog might be in an "initializing" state when it first opens and then reach a "ready" state when it's ready for user input.

 In a framework like React or Vue, we'd use conditional rendering to change the UI depending on the component's internal state.
 With raw web components, conditional rendering is not possible.
 Instead, TinyPilot's convention is to add a `state` attribute to the root element with getter and setter methods that look like this: